NCBI-Hackathons/GeneHummus/Readme.md

 Question
 * What does this information tell us about the expansion of the ARF in Legumes? -in terms of gene duplications (early/ancestral)-
+* This distribution among legumes, suggests any idea about Genome-wide duplication events in any species ?

 ## Phylogeny
 * We have 3 main clusters, being cluster II and III more close-related.